 Clinical Features.

-- Ear Discharge: The discharge from the ear is typically non-offensive, odourless, and can be either mucoid or mucopurulent.
-The amount of discharge may vary from profuse to scanty, and it can be constant or intermittent.
+- Ear Discharge: Ear discharge is typically non-offensive, painless, and odourless and can be either mucoid or mucopurulent.
+The amount of discharge may vary from profuse to scanty and can be constant or intermittent.
 This discharge often occurs during upper respiratory tract infections or when water accidentally enters the ear.

 - Perforation: The perforation is always central and may be located anterior, posterior, or inferior to the handle of the malleus.
 The size of the perforation can vary, being small, medium, large, or extending up to the annulus, known as subtotal.